ckoparkar/rspec-mode/README.md

 All keybindings in cucumber-mode  start with `C-c C-r` followed by an actual shortcut.

-* `td`: toggle-deferred will toggle 'xit/it' in theg current test in order to defer it.
+* `td`: toggle-deferred will toggle 'xit/it' in the current test in order to defer it.
 * `ra`: run all tests
 * `rt`: run this test (run spec for current file)
 * `rf`: run this folder (run all tests from current folder)